 The house overlooks farmland both front and back and a series of quiet public footpaths through woodlands and fields are accessible from the front door.
 We love the house and have lived here for over thirty years since our daughter was a baby.
 It's been the perfect location for bringing-up our children, in the countryside yet within easy reach of the city centre.
 Our village, Scholes, is one of a string of small villages in an arc round the north east of Leeds, and each has their own distinct character with pubs, coffee shops, old churches and a network of walking trails.
 Scholes is a twenty minute drive into Leeds city centre, close to bus routes and ten minutes by car from a suburban railway station.

-My wife and I are both aged 66, married with two grown-up children and one grandson.
+My wife and I are both aged 66, married with two grown-up children and two grandchildren.
 We are retired teachers, although we also own a language school in Leeds where English is taught to international students.
 We were very keen on sport - skiing, tennis etc..but age seems to be catching up on us and more recently we limit our activities to walking, reading, chasing after our grandchildren, and going on holiday!
 We love travelling and have been to many places in the world.
 We have a house in southern Spain, in the mountains near Ronda, Andalucia, which we visit a lot especially in July and August.
-A non-simultaneous swap with our house in Leeds would be possible.
+A non-simultaneous swap with our house in Leeds would therefore also be possible.
 Currently our son is working in Sydney and it will be our fifth trip to Australia next year.

 Homepage: <members only>